-- The Ministry of Municipal Affairs and Housing (MMAH) provided notification on April 17, 2019 of funding allocations for the Community Homelessness Prevention Initiative (CHPI), which included the year 2020-21. - Based on the April 17, 2019 notice, Niagara will receive \$7,847,786 per annum for the two-year term April 1, 2020 through March 31, 2022. - Consistent with previous years, MMAH requires service managers to submit the CHPI investment plan for 2020-21 by February 15, 2020 outlining the planned spending in the directed categories of: emergency shelter solutions, housing with related supports, other services and supports, homelessness prevention and program administration. - The proposed Investment Plan included in the report has been developed based on the CHPI program guidelines (January 2017), in alignment with Niagara's recently updated Ten Year Housing and Homelessness Action Plan and with consideration to existing funding allocations to support a stable homelessness system in Niagara. - In 2018, homelessness services in Niagara assisted 464 unique households through outreach, 1,835 with emergency hostel services, 2,162 with prevention services, and 258 with supportive housing services.
+- The Ministry of Municipal Affairs and Housing (MMAH) provided notification on April 17, 2019 of funding allocations for the Community Homelessness Prevention Initiative (CHPI) which included the year 2021-22. - Based on the April 17, 2019 notice, Niagara will receive \$7,847,786 for the one-year term April 1, 2021 through March 31, 2022. - Consistent with previous years, MMAH requires service managers to submit the CHPI investment plan for 2021-22 by February 15, 2021 outlining the planned spending in the directed categories of: emergency shelter solutions, housing with related supports, homelessness prevention, other housing services and supports and program administration. - The proposed investment plan included in the report has been developed based on the CHPI program guidelines (January 2017), in alignment with Niagara's Ten Year Housing and Homelessness Action Plan and with consideration to existing funding allocations to support a stable homelessness system in Niagara. - In 2019, homelessness services in Niagara assisted 490 unique individuals through outreach funding, 2,303 with emergency shelter services, 1,915 through homelessness prevention funding, and 549 through supported transitional housing funding.